-Managed data collection services provide a fast alternative to building and maintaining a data infrastructure and allows businesses to focus on their core activities.
+Managed data collection services provide a fast alternative to building and maintaining a data infrastructure, and allow businesses to focus on their core activities.
 Which functions would you like to outsource?

 Top managed web data collection providers